HeronKyaw/qr-code-component/README.md

 ### Useful resources

-- [Resource 1](https://getbootstrap.com/) - This is the only framework that I use in this project.
+- [Bootstrap 5](https://getbootstrap.com/) - This is the only framework that I use in this project.
 This helps me a lot to create layout.

 ## Author